 We recognise that school staff have been working extremely hard throughout the coronavirus (COVID-19) outbreak and will be working hard to prepare for all pupils to return from the start of the autumn term.
 Many staff will want to take a holiday over the summer period, which may involve travelling abroad.
-The government has set a requirement for people returning from some countries to quarantine for 14 days on their return.
+The government has set a requirement for Model Child Protection Policy for Schools people returning from some countries to quarantine for 14 days on their return.
 The latest guidance on quarantine can be accessed at coronavirus (COVID-19): how to self-isolate when you travel to the UK.